 Italy, Veneto, Negrar

-The grapes are selected with great care at the time of harvest, brought into a conservation room and left to rest in wooden boxes and on rush matting.
-It is very important that the grapes are positioned correctly so that the passerillage raisining can take place in a complete and natural way.
-The first sign of “noble rot” appears at the end of November - beginning of December and develops mostly in the month of January.
-Pressing begins at the end of January and after 20 days of maceration, the alcoholic fermentation begins, thanks to indigenous yeasts.
-This fermentation takes place very slowly and lasts for 45 days.
-Afterwards the wine is racked and placed in medium to small Slavonian oak barrels where it matures for seven years.
-During this period more alcoholic fermentations take place which produce a dry wine of extraordinary structure and elegant complexity.
+The grapes are carefully selected at the time of harvest and are brought into a conservation room and immediately put into wooden boxes and settled on rush matting.
+It is essential that the grapes are positioned correctly so that the passerillage raisining can take place in a complete and natural way.
+The first sign of “noble rot” appears at the end of November – beginning of December and develops mostly in the month of January.
+At the end of January pressing begins and after about 20 days of maceration, the alcoholic fermentation begins through indigenous yeasts.
+Fermentation follows and lasts for 45 days.
+Afterwards is the racking of the future Amarone as it is put into medium - small Slavonian oak barrels, where it matures for seven years.
+During this period, more alcoholic fermentations take place which yields a dry wine of extraordinary structure and complexity.

 Amarone Riserva is very rarely produced, only in the very best vintages of Amarone 2/3 times in 10 years.
 It is a kind of Amarone made with the best grapes, aged longer in barrel (10 years) and with a net extract higher than the Amarone Classico.